EdwardCalvert/GoogleCalendarPushNotifications/README.md

 ## .Web

 A basic .net API controller that Google can post to.
-It will log to the console any post request.
+Any post request will be written to the console.

 ![image](https://user-images.githubusercontent.com/72658447/163016072-0b4108e4-c886-4baa-88ae-4fd458129758.png)